jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

   }
 ```

+### Base Type and Encoding

+By default, the numerical constants associated with the enumeration start at 0 for the first element and increase by 1 for each element.
+The user can, however, assign arbitrary constants to the enumeration members.
 Ordinarily, enumerations are equivalent to the non-synthesisable type `num`.
-The enumeration can, however, be used to define a synthesisable enumeration, as follows:
+The enumeration can, however, be used to define a synthesisable enumeration, as shown below.

 ```C++
   enum STATE {Idle, Writing, Done, Others}